Our ownership history

 On October 14, 2019, Cindy Allen announced her bid to run for City Council in the 2nd District.

 2020 – Cindy Allen wins second district City Council race

 Allen went on to win the 2nd District City Council seat during the November 2020 general election.
-She is set to be sworn in on Tuesday, December 15.
+She was sworn in on Tuesday, December 15.

 The Long Beach Post is now wholly owned by Pacific6 and operated by the newly formed company, Pacific Community Media LLC, a subsidiary of Pacific6 Enterprises.

 Brought together by John Molina, formerly the Chief Financial Officer of Molina Healthcare, Pacific6 is a Long Beach-based community investment partnership comprising six co-founders.